 Our advice is to take your time to consider what is being said, investigate the strength of the claims being made and work out in the first instance if there is an issue or not.
-For example if you are accused of trade mark infringement, do you have evidence of use of your mark which predates the claimant’s use?
+For example, if you are accused of trade mark infringement, do you have evidence of use of your mark which predates the claimant’s use?
 If you are accused of copying, do you have evidence of your own independent design?

-The fear of a small business in this situation is that irrespective of the merit of the claim being made the costs involved in defending your position is too much.
-This is not however a good reason to cave in and you should seek advice on this as most claims can be resolved without the need for a long drawn out process.
-If you stand up to a bully and agree not to move into their field of business a compromise if often possible.
+The fear of a small business in this situation is that irrespective of the merit of the claim being made the cost to defend your position is too much.
+However, this is not a good reason to cave in.
+Instead, you should seek legal advice as most claims can be resolved without the need for a long-drawn-out process.
+If you stand up to a bully and agree not to move into their field of business a compromise is often possible.
 If you are on good ground and a brand bully refuses to compromise the trade mark office or the court will make them pay for making claims they can’t support.
 You just need to hang on in there and get the support of lawyers who have experience in dealing with these situations.

 Lawyers can also advise you on how and when to go public with any dispute.
 In our social media savvy world it is now more common than ever before for your customers to learn about these tussles online.
 A small business may consider this an effective strategy to gain sympathy or engage customers in discussion.
 You may believe that going public may pressure your opponent into dropping the matter.
 While social media has a place, it should be used wisely.
 Publishing your dispute does not necessarily make achieving a commercial solution easier.
 It can depend on the strength of your case.
 If you are not on good ground it can make things a lot worse.

 The most important thing before you go the publicity route or indeed before you decide how to respond to the claimant is to decide what you want to achieve.
 You respond to the claimant and your use of publicity must be geared to achieving your desired business result.
 Remember, your customers are not necessarily as interested in your disputes as you are.
 If you are seeking publicity how can you guarantee it is going to be positive and enhance your business overall.
 Be careful to ensure your good work and reputation don’t get bogged down in a public fight with another business that has itself got prolonged and more complex due to you involving customers.

 Written by Margaret Briffa